Write better, easier & faster with this 5-step system

 4. Break through.

-This is the magical moment where your brain presents a brilliant idea fully formed.
+This is the aha moment or eureka moment, aka as the insight stage.
+This is the magical step where your brain presents a brilliant idea fully formed.
 This is where you come up with answers to questions like “What should I use for my lead?” and “How am I going to organize this thing?”

 The French call it “l’esprit de l’escalier” — the wit of the staircase.
 That’s when you think of a great idea on your way out of the brainstorming meeting or come up with a snappy retort the day after someone makes a snarky remark.